DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 ### Creating a New Dialogue Character

 Dialogue characters are stored as assets, so you only have to create one for each character once and then you can reuse it in any dialogue interaction.

+1. In the content drawer, navigate to the `Avernoth/Narrative/DialogueCharacters` folder.
+All of the dialogue characters should be in this folder
+2. Right click and search up "Data Asset"
+3. In the data asset creation window, search for `DIS_Character`. `BP_DIS_Character` should come up.
+Click it

 ### Creating New Custom Boolean Flags